HYPERLITE DAY SALE丨UP TO $120 OFF

 The Physics of the "Bathtub Curve" in Driver Efficiency

-1. Switching Losses (Low-Line Voltage): At lower voltages (e.g., 120V), the driver must handle higher current to deliver the same wattage to the LED chips ($P = V \times I$).
-Higher current increases the frequency and intensity of switching, generating more heat within the MOSFETs (Metal-Oxide-Semiconductor Field-Effect Transistors).
+1. Switching Losses (Low-Line Voltage): At lower voltages (e.g., 120V), the driver must handle higher current to deliver the same wattage ($P = V \times I$).
+This increased current flow generates additional heat within the MOSFETs due to higher switching frequency and intensity.

 LLC vs. Flyback Topologies